Zelakolase/GCKit/README.md

 Go to `Application/README.md` for more information about the code

 ## Author Information
-GILL A., E-mail: Zelakolase[at]tuta.io, website: [zelakolase.neocities.org](zelakolase.neocities.org)
+REDACTED A., E-mail: Zelakolase[at]tuta.io, website: [zelakolase.neocities.org](zelakolase.neocities.org)